weaponsforge/worldsbeyond/README.md

 All `Classes` have pre-defined roles and paths, except for a certain `Character`.
 Or several `Characters`.

-> An experiment game, testing the construction of game classes, models, objects and events on NodeJS.
+> An experimental game testing the interaction of game classes, models, objects, and events on NodeJS.

 ### Requirements